lumeland/blog/posts/lume-2.md

 Lume 1 implementation requires the `.tmpl.js` extension not only in the main file but also in the layouts.
 This makes no sense because layouts don't need to be distinguished from other layouts.
-It's also inconsistent because, `_components` files don't use the `.tmpl` sub-extension: to create the _button_ component, the file must be named as `/_components/button.js`, and `/_components/button.tmpl.js` would fail.
+It's also inconsistent because `_components` JavaScript files don't use the `.tmpl` sub-extension: to create the _button_ component, the file must be named as `/_components/button.js`, and `/_components/button.tmpl.js` would fail.

 This is an example of Lume 1 structure: